graphql-java/java-dataloader/README.md

 The default future cache behind `DataLoader` is an in memory `HashMap`.
 There is no expiry on this, and it lives for as long as the data loader lives.

-However, you can create your own custom cache and supply it to the data loader on construction via the `org.dataloader.CacheMap` interface.
+However, you can create your own custom future cache and supply it to the data loader on construction via the `org.dataloader.CacheMap` interface.

 ```java
         MyCustomCache customCache = new MyCustomCache();